radgrad/docusaurus2/docs/developers/howto/manage-ui-state-with-redux.md

 ---
-title: App State and Redux
+title: How to manage UI state with Redux
-sidebar_label: State and Redux
+sidebar_label: Manage UI state with Redux
 ---
 ## State

 In React, temporary state is managed using simple [state management tools](https://reactjs.org/docs/state-and-lifecycle.html) that provide excellent functionality.
 However, there comes a point where application state can get complex enough that these tools are no longer sufficient for managing it.
 This is where Redux comes in.

 [Redux](https://redux.js.org/introduction/getting-started) is a state management library that attempts to make state mutations predictable by imposing [certain restrictions](https://redux.js.org/introduction/three-principles) on how and when updates can happen.
 This allows for a much more complex state to exist in an app because the restrictions create a workflow that provides clarity and vision to the life of the application state.

 ## React State vs. Redux State

 ### Local vs. Global
 Now, with both of these tools at our disposal, it can be unclear [when to use React's state or Redux's state](https://spin.atomicobject.com/2017/06/07/react-state-vs-redux-state/).
 A simple rule-of-thumb is to **use React state for things that only matter at a local level and use Redux for things that matter at a global level.**

 Things like toggles for UIs and the input for form fields are good use cases for React state.
 However, if a component needs to know the element a user clicked on in a completely different component, this would be a good use case for Redux state.
 One exception to this is if state needs to be shared between a parent and child component—in this case, passing React state through props is sufficient for this scenario.
 When you start passing the state more than once, though, you will want to consider switching to Redux state.

 ### Short-term vs. Medium-term

 Another indicator when to use React or Redux for state is persistence. **Use React state for short-term data and Redux for medium-term data.** For long-term data, use a database or other hardware storage.

 If you don't care about the data anymore after switching pages, then it can be considered short-term data.
 Scenarios here are characters in a text field, data in a form, elements currently selected, or transitory states (e.g. isWorking, isDone).